-There is a right way to package and store refrigerated or frazer, focus.
-To keep to exist tresher longer, take the time to study these recommended steps.
+There is a right way to package and store refrigerated or frozen foods.
+To keep foods fresher, longer, take the time to study these recommended steps.

-Leafy Vegetables Remove the store wrapping and frim or tear off bruised and discolored areas.
-Wash in cool water and arain.
+Leafy Vegetables ...
+Remove the store wrapping and trim or tear off bruised and discolored areas.
+Wash in cool water and drain.
 Leave some water on the leaves as they go into the crisper.
-Cold, moist air helps keep leafy vegetables tresh and crisp.
-Your refrigerator has searing gaskets to help keep that humid armit the arsper.
+Cold, moist air helps keep leafy vegetables fresh and crisp.
+Your refrigerator has sealing gaskets to help keep that humid air in the crisper.

-Vegetables with Skins (tomatives, peppers-Wash, dry and store in a crisper
+Vegetables with Skins (tomatoes, peppers) Wash, dry and store in a crisper.

-Fruits Wash are and there is a crisper Diamot wash or hull bernes with they are reday to use.
-Sort and keep bernes in their core container in a crisper or store in a loosely closed pluber bag on a refrigerator shelf.
+Fruits ...
+Wash, dry and store in a crisper.
+Do not wash or hull berries until they are ready to use.
+Sort and keep berries in their store container in a crisper, or store in a loosely closed paper bag on a refrigerator shelf.

-Meat: Meat is pensically an expensive you won't want to waste archive.
-A virt through dareness handling.
-The following list and chart give you packaging hints and the livest.
-There meater the meat pan
+Meat....Meat is perishable and expensive....you won't want to waste an ounce of it through careless handling.
+The following list and chart give you packaging hints and time limits.
+Store meat in the meat pan.

-Fresh, Prepackaged Meat store tresh meat in the store wrapping.
-You can theeze it in the wrap and store it for one or two views.
-If you want to keep it frozen longer, you should wrap, it with special freezer wrapping materials.
+Fresh, Prepackaged Meat.
+Store fresh meat in the store wrapping.
+You can freeze it in the wrap and store it for one or two weeks.
+If you want to keep it frozen longer, you should wrap it with special freezer wrapping material.